wisemantyr/boatwright-shelf-reading/README.md

 5. Create and run the container with the command `docker-compose -f docker-compose.yml up -d`
 6. Use the app at http://localhost/barcodeReport.html

+The port specified in the yaml file ensures port is only exposed on a single machine, rather than a network.